seralexeev/xrabbit.dev/README.md

 date: 25-05-2025
 ```

-Now we need to deal with the servo and make it work with the sticks.
+Now it's time to deal with the servo and make it work with the sticks.

 ---